Automated Test Validators for Flaky Cyber-Physical System Simulators: Approach and Evaluation: Evaluation

 To determine whether a test passes or fails in our ADS setups, we consider the following system-level requirements adopted from prior studies~\cite{amini2024evaluating, sbft,BorgANJS21}: For \textsc{AP--SNG} and \textsc{Dave2}, tested in the single-road environment, a test fails if the ego vehicle veers off the lane (\textbf{R1}).
 In the case of \textsc{AP--TWN}, operating in the complex town map, a test can fail not only for veering off the main road (\textbf{R1}) but also for three additional reasons: failing to maintain a safe distance from other vehicles (\textbf{R2}), failing to maintain a safe distance from static objects (\textbf{R3}), and not reaching the specified destination within the simulation duration (\textbf{R4}).
 Test execution time is approximately three minutes for \textsc{AP--TWN} and one minute for \textsc{AP--SNG} and \textsc{Dave2}.
 Flakiness in these ADS test setups can arise due to inconsistencies in timing between the simulator and ADS controller, which may lead to variations in the images or sensory data received by the ADS.
 Furthermore, the addition of white noise to the images passed to the ADS may contribute to flakiness~\cite{amini2024evaluating}.
-In the more complex town map, factors like the presence of non-ego vehicles and traffic lights introduce additional flakiness in the test outcomes for~\textsc{AP--TWN}.
+In the complex town map, factors like the presence of non-ego vehicles and traffic lights introduce additional flakiness in the test outcomes for~\textsc{AP--TWN}.

-Table~\ref{tab:studysubjects} outlines the key characteristics of our study subjects.
-These subjects include the Router system, the aircraft autopilot (\textsc{AP--DHB}), the ADS autopilot controller tested in a complete town (\textsc{AP--TWN}) and on a single-road map (\textsc{AP--SNG}), as well as the DNN-based controller tested on a single-road map (\textsc{Dave2}).
+Table~\ref{tab:studysubjects} outlines the key characteristics of our case-study systems.
+These systems include the Router system, the aircraft autopilot (\textsc{AP--DHB}), the ADS autopilot controller tested in a complete town (\textsc{AP--TWN}) and on a single-road map (\textsc{AP--SNG}), as well as the DNN-based controller tested on a single-road map (\textsc{Dave2}).
 For \textsc{AP--TWN}, tested against the above-mentioned requirements (R1--R4), we present the results for each requirement separately.